Meet Our Rescues!

 Oliver

-Oliver is 30 years old.
+Oliver is in his late 30's.
 He had a really rough beginning!
 We do not know everything about his past, but when he was saved by a wonderful rescue located in Appomattox, he required surgery because he couldn't urinate properly and had to gain 200 pounds.
 He is now thriving wonderfully here and slowly learning to trust people!

 Lizabeth